reiddfarmer/clustertracker_va/README.md

 # Calfornia Big Tree Cluster-Tracker
 Code to generate a webpage displaying SARS-CoV-2 clusters and introductions inferred via [matUtils introduce](https://usher-wiki.readthedocs.io/en/latest/matUtils.html#introduce).
 SARS-CoV-2 introductions between California counties and U.S. states are displayed geographically on an interactive map and in a separate table below the map, with links to view and explore the data in [Taxonium](http://taxonium.org) and the [California Big Tree Investigator](https://github.com/pathogen-genomics/paui-mapper).
 This version is a customizaton for use with data produced from the Calfornia Big Tree effort at UCSC for the California Department of Public Health; the original Cluster-Tracker project can be found [here](https://github.com/jmcbroome/introduction-website).

 **Approach:** This site uses python to perform backend setup and vanilla javascript for website rendering.
 We use the protobuf file format to store mutation-annotated phylogentic tree information, and tab-separated text files (TSV) for metadata and text-based output files.
 Python scripts are used to process a mix of samples from California State and public repositories, and to launch the [matUtils](https://usher-wiki.readthedocs.io/en/latest/matUtils.html) suite of tools for manipulating the protobuf files and calculating the introductions into each region.
+[TaxoniumTools](https://docs.taxonium.org/en/latest/taxoniumtools.html) is used to convert protobuf files to JSONL for use in the Taxonium viewer.
 We use the [Terra](https://terra.bio/) platform as our primary data pipeline, so our python scripts are modularized to be be compatible with WDL, but can also be run on the user's desktop computer.
 A [GeoJSON](https://geojson.org/) file with introductions for each region is created for input into a [Leaflet-based map](https://leafletjs.com/).
 TSV files supply a table below the map with cluster details.

 **Customization:** Information on how to create a customized version of Cluster Tracker can be found [below](#customizing-cluster-tracker).
 A python script and a number of data files would be required to preprocess your data if you wish to use data not in the [global public SARS-CoV-2 phylogenetic tree](https://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/).